 Current Research in the Division

-The Division of Critical Care Medicine (CCM) in Miami Children's Hospital (MCH) has conducted both basic and clinical research in various aspects of pulmonary critical care.
+The Division of Critical Care Medicine (CCM) in Nicklaus Children's Hospital (NCH) has conducted both basic and clinical research in various aspects of pulmonary critical care.
 Our Fellowship program requires participation of the Fellows in planning, performance, analysis and publication of research projects.
 To satisfy Board certification requirement, each Fellow also must, at least, publish one article in a Peer Reviewed Journal, as the first author.
 To facilitate this endeavor, the Division's Faculty, including the Attending Physicians, Scientists (a Ph.D.
 Physiologist, and a D. Pharm, Pharmacologist) provide mentorship and assistance in planning, execution, analyses and publication of the research data.
 Our lines of Research in CCM include a variety of interrelated subjects, including:

 1) Animal models on respiratory support modalities for critically ill neonatal or pediatric patients.
 This includes experimental methods of ventilatory support, such as Intratracheal Pulmonary Ventilation (ITPV) and replacement of lung's gas-exchange functions by Arterio-Venous Extra Corporeal Membrane Oxygenation (AV-ECMO) in rabbits and lambs.